MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ### System Assumptions

 - Vehicle is capable of motion exclusively in each of 6 degrees of freedom (DoFs).
-These are three translational DoFs, and three rotational DoFs.
+These are three translational DoFs, and three rotational DoFs. *Vehicles that are not capable of this can still use some control modes.
+See the "Motor Control With Fewer DoFs" section.*
 - The vehicle's speed in positive and negative directions are roughly equal for each DoF.
 - Thruster orientations are fixed.
 Gimbaled thruster vehicles are not supported.
 - At most 8 thrusters (less is fine)